 When applying for a job or internship, tailor your resume and cover letter to the specific position and organization you are applying for.
 Highlight your education, clinical experience, and any certifications or specialized training that make you a strong candidate.

 Consider applying for positions in acute care, long-term care, or outpatient settings that serve older adults with complex healthcare needs.
 You can also seek opportunities to work with interprofessional teams, such as physicians, social workers, and pharmacists, to better understand the collaborative care process.
+Nursing is a truly giving job, and travelnurse housing options, there are specific travel nursing places to stay.

 Becoming an AGACNP Needs Perseverance and Dedication